DigitalMeatbag/earhole/README.md

 ## Features

 - Real-time audio spectrum visualization with selectable modes
+- **Now Playing integration**: Displays current track from Spotify and other media players
 - Fullscreen mode (press F or F11)
 - Graceful exit with farewell message (press Q or Esc)
 - Startup message when audio is detected